enesbcs/Shelly_MQTT/README.md

  - Shelly 2LED
  - Shelly Dimmer
  - Shelly Bulb RGBW

+**I can only support devices that i have.
+Thank you for your understanding.

 *Power consumption can be enabled in the plugin settings page manually, it's an optional feature without any further support